Derek Hough: Move Live On Tour

-Dancing with the Stars
+Dancing With The Stars

 Hough made his first appearance on Dancing with the Stars in season four (week 6) as a guest instructor with Julianne and Apolo Anton Ohno.
 He then joined the cast of professional instructors in season five and was paired with Jennie Garth.
 Hough and Garth were eliminated in the semi-finals finishing the competition in fourth place.
 For season six, Hough was paired with actress Shannon Elizabeth.
 They were eliminated from the show on April 29, 2008, finishing the competition in sixth place.
 For season seven, Hough was partnered with model/TV host Brooke Burke.
 In rehearsal on October 4, 2008, Hough tripped and fell, hitting his head on the floor and momentarily blacked out.
 He was sent to the hospital, but sustained no injuries.
 Hough and Burke earned the mirror ball trophy and won season seven on November 25, 2008.

 For season eight, Hough was paired with rapper Lil' Kim.
 They were eliminated on May 5, 2009, from the show finishing in fifth place.
 For season nine, Hough was partnered with model Joanna Krupa.
 They were eliminated during week nine, the semi-finals, on November 17, 2009, finishing fourth.
 For season ten, Hough was partnered with Nicole Scherzinger, the lead singer from the singing group The Pussycat Dolls and former member of Eden's Crush.
 The couple reached the finals and won the competition on May 25, 2010.
 That was the second win for Hough.
 For season eleven, Hough won for the third time with actress Jennifer Grey, known for her film roles on Dirty Dancing and Ferris Bueller's Day Off, on November 23, 2010.
 Hough did not participate in season 12 in order to be a part of the film COBU 3D (later renamed to Make your Move 3D).

-For season 13, he was partnered with actress and TV host Ricki Lake, known playing the original Tracy Turnblad in Hairspray.
+For season 13, he was partnered with actress and TV host Ricki Lake, known for playing the original Tracy Turnblad in Hairspray.
 Lake scored consistently high the whole season and ended up in third place.
 For season 14, Hough partnered with television personality Maria Menounos.
 In week seven, the couple earned the first 30 of the season and topped the leader board the first time in the season.
 The couple made it to the semi-finals but were eliminated after they finished at the top of the leader board.
-Menounos became the second celebrity in Dancing with the Stars history to be eliminated on a night where she came in first place with the judges (the first was Willa Ford in season three).
 For season 15 (All Stars), Hough was paired with season eight champion, Shawn Johnson.
 They were runners-up to Melissa Rycroft and Tony Dovolani.